SystemErrorWang/Joint-Bilateral-Photorealistic-Style-Transfer/README.md

 The bilateral grid upsampling part is borrowed from this repo: https://github.com/creotiv/hdrnet-pytorch.

-You can train the model by simply change the dataset location in train.py.
-There maybe some minor problems, but I this debugging them will not cost mush time.
+You can train the model by downloading a pretrained vgg model (I download it from torchvision official repo) and change the dataset location in train.py.
+There maybe some minor problems, but I think debugging them will not cost mush time.

 I tried to train this project with my implementation, but failed to get results close to the paper shows.